 Prosthetics and Orthotics

-Prosthetic and orthotic technicians and practitioners work in a highly technical field where they design and create devices that assist people with a disability or deformity.
-If you're looking for a career that gives you the opportunity to help people in a tangible way, this might be a good fit for you.
+Prosthetic and orthotic technicians and practitioners design and create devices that assist people with a disability or deformity.
+If you're looking for a career that allows you to help people in a tangible way, this might be a good fit for you.

 Inside Prosthetics and Orthotics